1957 Tour de France: Innovations and changes

-The Tour organisation had a conflict with the French television, and as a results there had almost been no live television coverage of the 1957 Tour de France.
-At the last moment the organisers and the television agreed on how much the television would pay for the right to cover the Tour, and the race was broadcast.
+The Tour organisation had a conflict with the French television, and as a result there had almost been no live television coverage of the 1957 Tour de France.
+At the last moment the organisers and the broadcaster agreed on how much the coverage rights would cost, and the race was broadcast.

-For the other journalist, the conditions improved: a mobile press room with modern communication equipment was installed, so the journalists had the best conditions to report.
+For the other journalists, the conditions improved: a mobile press room with modern communication equipment was installed, so the journalists had the best conditions to report.

 The cut-off time, which had been set at 10% of the winner in 1956, was reduced to 8% of the winner in 1957.
 In the seventh and eighth stage it would be 10% of the winner, while in stages 10, 11, 16, 17 and 18 the cut-off time would be 12% of the winner.
 In each stage, if the number of cyclists removed from the race would be more than 15% of the cyclists that started the stage, the cut-off time would be increased by 2%.
 The goal of this reduction in cut-off time was to make the race tougher.

 For the first time since the introduction of the national team format in 1930, the riders were allowed to have advertising on their jerseys.